Shulito/slackme/README.md

 # SlackMe
-Firefox add-on that simulates a click on slack every 60 seconds.
+Firefox add-on that simulates a click on slack every 5 minutes.

 ## Firefox
 1. Open Slack on Firefox.